andrewning/alfred-workflows-scientific/README.md

 - [NumPy Search](#numpy-search): search methods within the NumPy module and open the associated documentation in your browser.
 - [Citation Search](#citation-search): lookup articles using any citation metadata and either download the associated BibTeX entry, go to the landing page for the article, or copy a formatted reference.
 - [AIAA Search](#aiaa-search): lookup AIAA articles using any metadata and download the associated BibTeX entry or the actual PDF (AIAA subscription required for PDF).
+- [LaTeX Tools](#latex-tools): tools for working with LaTeX files.
+Currently a word/figure/equation count, and a diff workflow for comparing two LaTeX files in a compiled PDF.